Why traditional sales training is missing the point

-The single biggest influence on a sales team’s behaviour is the manager.
+The single biggest influence on a sales team’s behaviour is the leader.

-Jim helps managers to become aware of just how influential they are.
+Jim helps leaders to become aware of just how influential they are.
 Then he helps turn that influence into a positive and lasting impact on a salesperson’s behaviour and performance.

 2. Jim doesn’t ‘tell’.
 Instead, he helps people to come to a realisation